wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries            March 2016

+   are encouraged, however, to consider carefully their selection of SCOPE PREFIX-LENGTH for the response in the event that the best tailored response cannot be determined, and what the implications would be over the life of the TTL.

-   an IPv4 /20, except for some exceptions, such as a few /24 ranges within that /20.
+   Authoritative Nameservers might have situations where one Tailored Response is appropriate for a relatively broad address range, such as an IPv4 /20, except for some exceptions, such as a few /24 ranges within that /20.
 Because it can't be guaranteed that queries for all longer prefix lengths would arrive before one that would be answered